abhi3s6y9/Decision-Tree/README.md

 # Decision-Tree
-Decision Tree implementation on Iris dataset
+Decision Tree implementation on Iris dataset by myself without inbuilt libraries like sklearn.